How Much Do Gardeners Make?

 • Environmental Conservation — forming part of the essential framework for those wanting professional development in land-based industries, this course will teach the business side of environmental work, from regulations and legislation to business operations and principles.

 It’s good news for anyone wanting to carve out a career in gardening.
-Horticulture Magazine reports that 87% of UK homes have a garden, and a huge £6.5 billion is spent by homeowners on gardening products each year.
-Of those people, 87% want to bring more wildlife to their gardens–and what better way to do that than with a professional gardener?
+Horticulture Magazine reports that 80-87% of UK homes have a garden, with an estimated £6.5 billion spent on gardening products each year.
+Many homeowners advise they are now actively trying to attract more wildlife, and as such hiring a gardener is a good way to have a professional opinion due to their wider knowledge and practical experience.

 As you’d expect, gardening is somewhat of a fair-weather activity, with March and April being the most popular months to get work done ready for the (hopefully) warmer summer months.
 Looking specifically at online searches, the initial COVID-19 UK lockdown of 2020 saw a rise in the following terms: